 Leaving the UA

-There are many ways to leave the University of Arizona.
-If you are leaving, there are some important things to know.
+If you are leaving the University of Arizona, there are some important things to know.
 This page will help you navigate these changes and make the most of the new opportunities they create.

 Retirement